MuhammadTondi/UAS-Desain-Web/README.md

-# Interior Haven - Modern Furniture E-commerce Website
+# Nereus Interior - Modern Furniture E-commerce Website

 A fully functional e-commerce website for an interior furniture store, built with HTML, CSS, and vanilla JavaScript.